Juvenile Crimes in Dayton, Ohio

 Even if your child has been adjudicated of a juvenile offense, they do not necessarily have to receive these serious punishments and consequences.
 An experienced Dayton criminal defense lawyer may be able to request deferred adjudication from the judge or enroll your child in a program for underage offenders.

-Dayton Juvenile Defense Lawyer
+Ohio Juvenile Defense Lawyer in Dayton

 Dayton Juvenile Crime Information Center